DsSoft-Byte/iOSBridge/README.md

 Provides latest information on iCloud bypasses

-iPhone Recovery dashboard (Available soon)
+iPhone Recovery dashboard

-Stable base for all later iCu X versions.
+Stable base for all later iCu X/iOSBridge versions.

 No more XAMPP Self hosting!
 Just run the tool!
 I did the hard work so you don't have to!